 Salary Info and Job Outlook

-According to PayScale.com, the median annual salary of production supervisors working in food manufacturing is $55,846, as of October 2016.
-Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of food production, the BLS did project that the employment of industrial production managers would decrease by 4% between 2014 and 2024.
+According to PayScale.com, the median annual salary of production supervisors in the 90th percentile or higher earned $76,000 or more per year, whereas the bottom 10th percentile earned $42,000 or less per year, as of September 2019.
+Although the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to the field of food production, the BLS did project that the employment of industrial production managers would have a minimal or no chnage in growth between 2018 and 2028.

 Food production supervisors require a bachelor's degree in a related field.
 Food industry experience or education is usually preferred.
 The job growth outlook is for a decline in these positions.